Obama calls North Korea nuclear test "provocative act"

 The magnitude of the test was roughly twice as large as that of 2009, said Lassina Zerbo, director of the international data center division of the Vienna-based Comprehensive Nuclear-Test Ban Treaty Organization.
 The U.S. Geological Survey said that a seismic event measuring 5.1 magnitude had occurred.

-Additional reporting by Jeff Mason, Paul Eckert, and Susan Heavey; Editing by Cynthia Osterman
+Additional reporting by Tabassum Zakaria and Susan Heavey; Editing by Doina Chiacu